pdimanov/ITTalents-Final-Project/readme.md

 - **Route**: `localhost:8000/api/user`</br>
 **Method**: `GET`</br>
-**Response**: Returns the user's username and email and basic information about the user's hero.
-Returns only the user's username and email and a null value for the hero's name if the user doesn't have a hero.</br></br>
+**Response**: Returns the user's username, avatar and email and basic information about the user's hero.
+Returns only the user's username, avatar and email and a null value for the hero's name if the user doesn't have a hero.</br></br>

+- **Route**: `localhost:8000/api/user/upload`</br>
+**Method**: `POST`</br>
+**Body**: The key used for this method is "image" and the method accepts an image with extensions png, bmp, jpeg.
+The max size allowed is 1024KB.</br>
+**Response**: Returns the route for the user's avatar.
+There is a default route which all users who still haven't uploaded an avatar get.
+Otherwise they get the route for their own avatar.</br></br>